danielaparker/jsoncons/doc/Pages/index.md

 jsoncons is a C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats such as [CBOR](http://cbor.io/).
-For each supported data format, it enables you to work with data in that format in a number of ways:
+For each supported data format, it enables you to work with the data in a number of ways:

 - As a variant-like data structure, [basic_json](doc/ref/basic_json.md)